 The sole surviving tree, a 27 meter tall, 200 year old specimen, was dubbed the Miracle Pine and became a symbol of the people's resilience and perseverance.
 Sadly, the tree was unable to survive and eventually died 18 months later from salt toxicity.
 It was removed temporarily, and has since been preserved and reinstalled as a memorial to the disaster victims.
 People can visit the tree, which stands at the end of a walking path from a nearby parking lot.

 A few hundred meters to the east of the Miracle Pine stand the ruins of the former Takata Matsubara Michi-no-eki roadside rest area.
-A small memorial for remembering the victims and a small visitor center with information about the disaster and city's reconstruction stand nearby.
 The entire seaside area between the former roadside rest area and the Miracle Pine is scheduled to be transformed into a memorial park over the coming years.

 By train and bus